Businesses call on U.S. insurers to ditch fossil fuel underwriting

 In a letter, companies including outdoor-gear producer Patagonia and ice-cream maker Ben & Jerry's, a unit of Unilever ULVR.L, called on U.S. insurers to drop ties to coal, oil and gas.

-U.S. insurers reported almost $7 trillion in cash and invested assets according to the National Association of Insurance Commissioners, which did not break that down by sector.
+U.S. insurers reported almost $7 trillion in cash and invested assets, according to the National Association of Insurance Commissioners.

 Insurers highlighted in the letter include American International Group Inc AIG.N, Liberty Mutual LBRTML.UL, Chubb Ltd CB.BN, Axis Capital and Hartford Financial Services HIG.N.

-According to the letter, Chubb, Axis Capital, Hartford, and Liberty Mutual have policies to scale back but not halt underwriting of fossil fuels.
+According to the letter, Chubb, Axis Capital, The Hartford, and Liberty Mutual have policies to scale back or end underwriting of fossil fuels, but still continue to insure such projects.

+A spokesman for The Hartford said the company announced its coal exit policy in December.

+AIG said on its website it does not publicly comment on underwriting decisions related to specific projects.

-In recent years, environmental activists have pressured banks to drop financing for fossil-fuel companies, and called on the finance industry to stop investing in them.
+In recent years, environmental activists have pressured banks to drop financing for fossil-fuel companies.

-The first 10 insurers to exit the coal sector were European, but since March 2019, two U.S. insurers - Chubb and Axis Capital - and two Australian coal insurers have also adopted coal exit policies, according to Unfriend Coal.
+The first 10 insurers to exit the coal sector were European, but some U.S. and Australian peers have also adopted coal exit policies, Unfriend Coal said.

-Swiss Re AG SRENH.S and Zurich Insurance ZURN.S are the leaders in ending coal insurance, the lobby group said.
+Swiss Re AG SRENH.S and Zurich Insurance ZURN.S are the leaders in ending coal insurance, Unfriend Coal said.

-(Reporting by Noor Zainab Hussain in Bengaluru; editing by Lauren Tara LaCapra)
+(Reporting by Noor Zainab Hussain in Bengaluru; editing by Lauren Tara LaCapra and Aditya Soni)

 ((noor.hussain@thomsonreuters.com; Within U.S. +1 646 223 8780; Outside U.S. +91 80 6182 2663 or +91 80 3796 2663 ;))